 People use your bathrooms for eight hours longer than the average American home.
 That’s more mess.
 Children who are home all day change clothes more often.
 I’m not sure why this is true, but I can guarantee you that when we are out for the day, less clothes end up in the wash.
 Homeschooling is a messy business.
 Crafts are good, but boy can they make a mess with scissors, paper, glue, glitter, and paint.
 Oi.

-Homeschool Con #2 – Higher Electric Bills
+Homeschool Con #3 – Homeschooling Creates Higher Electric Bills

 We have to have the heater and air conditioning running like we are here all.day.long.
 Because we are here all day long.
 We also have to cook more (I already mentioned that, right?) so that uses more electricity too.
 And the lights are on most of the day except in the rooms with big windows.
 So yeah.
 Our electricity bill is higher.
 I’m not kidding.

-Homeschool Con #3 – People Think You Are Crazy
+Homeschool Con #4 – People Think You Are Crazy

 This might not matter to some people.
 And I consider myself pretty good at ignoring peer pressure.
 But there is nothing more aggravating than being looked at like you have three heads when you take a few of your school-aged children to Target before school lets out.
 Especially if one of them insists on wearing skirts with tennis shoes all the time.
 I mean seriously.
 I’m wearing jeans.
 But my daughter is wearing a skirt with tennis shoes so we must be “crazy homeschoolers” right?

-To Sum Up: The Positives and Negatives of Homeschooling
+The Positives and Negatives of Homeschooling

-Well, in the end it means that every life choice has a positive side and a negative side.
+Every life choice has a positive side and a negative side.
 Our decisions should not be made solely from making a list of pros and cons.
 In this case – I could never have predicted the negatives when we made the decision to homeschool.
 I had never experienced those negatives.
 And for people who do not homeschool to make a list of “negatives” is to judge.
 Don’t judge based on opinion or bias.
 Look at the facts.

 Are homeschooled students incapable of socializing in a group setting? — Well, that depends somewhat on the child.
 Some children are naturally more adept at making conversation.
 Some people are going to be nerdy whether they homeschool or not.
 (Admit it, it’s true!
 You graduated with a few nerds who struggled to have a conversation didn’t you?)
 The good news is, homeschooled nerds can be helped in the process of socializing by parents who understand.
 In general, homeschooled children make well-rounded, conversation-ready adults.

 Do homeschooled students dress weirdly? — Well, again, that might depend on the child or the family’s budget.
 For my part, I’m so glad my daughter gets to wear clothes that make her comfortable and don’t make her crazy.
 She can wear dresses and skirts with tennis shoes if she wants – and not get laughed at.
 And that’s a good thing.
 Homeschool kids certainly don’t have to dress weirdly!
 Most of my kids prefer to be on-trend and shop at all the same places your child shops.
 For what its worth, one of my teens recently chose to spend a huge chunk of his mowing money on a pair of expensive Yeezys.
 I think that’s pretty weird.